Skip to the main navigation Skip to the content

 5 September 2024

 Since 2011, we have been dedicated to improving health outcomes for Aboriginal and Torres Strait Islander communities.
 Yet, they still experience some of the highest rates of rheumatic heart disease (RHD) globally.
-We recently shared our renewed RHD Strategy, designed to support and empower a First Nations-led response.
-For the PDF of the strategy: RHD Strategy Statement of Intent Summary.

-Since 2011, The Snow Foundation has worked towards Aboriginal and Torres Strait Islander health outcomes and recognises the urgent need to address rheumatic heart disease (RHD) in Australia.
+Since 2011, Snow Foundation has worked towards Aboriginal and Torres Strait Islander health outcomes and recognises the urgent need to address rheumatic heart disease (RHD) in Australia.
 Aboriginal and Torres Strait Islander communities continue to record some of the highest rates of RHD in the world [1], with prevalence found to be greater amongst women and children [2].

-2. Key Learnings
+3. Key Learnings

 We have been privileged to learn from communities and individuals who have generously shared their lived experiences.
 This has reinforced our commitment to support meaningful and lasting impact against Rheumatic Heart Disease (RHD), including adequate resourcing for Aboriginal Community Controlled Organisations (ACCHOs).
 This impact can only be achieved with: